trentonhicks/blog/client/content/posts/what-is-your-purpose/dont-pray-for-me-pray-for-them.md

 Let me ask you, Brandon, do you think you are a good person?"
 With darting eyes and a sly grin, Brandon drew closer and looked me straight in the eyes, "Oh, I know that I'm not a good person.
 I've murdered people."
 Staring calmly back at him, I inquired further.
 "Does that concern you?
 Have you changed your ways and put your trust in Christ?"
 Brandon proceeded to lift up his shirt, revealing deep scars across his back.
 "You see these scars?" he asked.
 "I've been chained to a floor and tortured for hours.
 I've been sexually abused.
 I've been to Hell already.
 Nothing could be worse than what I've already been through."

 I responded, "I'm sorry to hear what you have been through.
 However, just because you've suffered in this life does not mean your sins are any less serious.
 You are still responsible for the things you have done.
 The wages of sin is death.
-There is only hope for you in Christ who died in your stead.
+There is only hope for you in Christ.
 Would you like me to pray about anything with you?"
 Gesturing towards the crowds of people at the park, Brandon said, "Don't pray for me.
 Pray for them.
 I've already paid my price.
 I have faith in people to do good.
 That's what I believe in."
 I countered, "Brandon, you can't save yourself.
 I hope you repent and put your faith in Christ.
 I love you.
 Thanks for talking with me."
 Tears in his eyes, Brandon said, "You've given me a lot to think about."
-And he walked away.
+He then proceeded to quickly make an exit.

 ::Scripture
 ---